clearbank/fi-api-postman/README.md

 5. Make the request

 ### Notes
 In order to sign the request body we're utalising a third-party utility which can be found [here](https://joolfe.github.io/postman-util-lib/).
-The [javascript bundle](https://joolfe.github.io/postman-util-lib/dist/bundle.js) has already been included in the environment variables but more information about importing this bundle can be found [here](https://joolfe.github.io/postman-util-lib/#installation).
+The [javascript bundle](https://joolfe.github.io/postman-util-lib/dist/bundle.js) needs to be stored in an environment variable so that it can be accessed in the Pre-Request scripts.
+More information about importing this bundle can be found [here](https://joolfe.github.io/postman-util-lib/#installation).

 ## Gotcha's